Utena - reflection catalog

 The hourglass itself represents Mikage’s time running out.
 The meaning was established in the recap episode 13.

 Tokiko wears a flower-like emblem on her chest, on the right side: She is the mirror-image of a duelist—and here’s a mirror.
 Tokiko’s hair and Utena’s hair drape similarly around their faces.
 We see Tokiko and her image, but only the image of Mikage.
 The pink roses are for Mikage.
-The green tint is for Mamiya’s illness, which is Tokiko’s motivation for seeking eternity.
-They are standing in front of a fireplace, which ties to cremating the dead duelists—failing to achieve eternity.
+They stand in front of a fireplace, which ties to cremating the dead duelists—failing to achieve eternity.

 In the next episode, Mikage looks at Utena in the greenhouse and sees Tokiko and her reflection.
+The image is a close match with Tokiko’s reflection in the mirror—except for Utena’s expression, which is not Tokiko-like.
 He conflates Tokiko, his motivation for seeking eternity, and Utena, his means for seeking eternity.
-I’m sure there’s more for me to find.

 A playful film reference, images in the soap bubbles.
 It may be a reference to a specific film, but if so I can’t identify it.
 I know I’ve seen soap bubble images like this in a movie or movies; I think it would be from the 1930s or 1940s.
 I have the feeling that it was a trope for a time, possibly until as late as the 1960s.
 The internet knows but did not tell me.
 If only I had a functioning memory!